nic-dgl104-winter-2024/rrj-aditivatish/README.md

 As a buyer, I want to save listings on the Facebook Marketplace for later reference or comparison to streamline my shopping experience.

-FUNCTIONAL USER REQUIREMENTS FOR FACEBOOK MARKETPLACE

-The Facebook Marketplace should have a responsive and intuitive user interface that allows for easy navigation and browsing of listings across various devices.

-Users should be able to create listings on the Facebook Marketplace by providing required information such as title, description, price, category, and images.
-Additionally, the platform should support features like scheduling availability and setting delivery options.

-The Facebook Marketplace should include robust search and filter functionalities, allowing users to refine search results based on specific criteria and preferences.

-The platform should facilitate seamless communication between buyers and sellers within the Marketplace interface, including messaging, negotiation, and transaction management features.

-Sellers should receive timely notifications about inquiries, messages, and offers related to their listings, accessible through both the Facebook app and website.

-The Facebook Marketplace should display seller ratings and reviews prominently on listings, allowing buyers to make informed decisions based on feedback from previous transactions.

-Users should have access to reporting tools within the Facebook Marketplace to flag inappropriate content or behavior, with mechanisms in place for review and moderation by Facebook's community standards team.

-The platform should offer a bookmarking or save feature, allowing users to bookmark listings for future reference and easy access from their Facebook account.

-By identifying and defining these user stories and functional requirements, developers can better understand the needs and expectations of Facebook Marketplace users and create a more user-centered and functional product.

 #Community Code Project Repo